hursley-swift-sig/simple-quiz/README.md

 * Multiple choice questions served by a server
 * All players get the same question
 * Each question is timed
-* Player has to respond within time and with correct answer to get points - decreasing point scale graphic to show player how many points for their answer will received
+* Player has to respond within time and with correct answer to get points
+* Decreasing point scale graphic to show player how many points their answer will receive
 * Tie break mechanism
 * Comeback mechanic
 * Highscore table